Skip to main content

 Dry mouth or xerostomia illustrations of symptoms

 Dry mouth (xerostomia) has several causes, including dehydration, medications, and smoking.
-Certain health conditions like diabetes can also contribute to dry mouth.4
+Diabetes and some diabetes medications also reduce saliva flow, which raises the risk of dry mouth and gum problems.7

 Other Symptoms